sirupsen/logrus/README.md

 #### Example

-Note again that Logrus is API compatible with the standardlib logger, so if you remove the `log` import and create a global `log` variable as below it will just work.
+Note again that Logrus is API compatible with the stdlib logger, so if you remove the `log` import and create a global `log` variable as below it will just work.